InsureMO/rainbow-n19/n19-n1/README.md

 - `kebab`: Transform a string to kebab case.
 - `replace`: Replaces a substring in a string.
 - `replaceAll`: Replaces all occurrences of a substring in a string.
+- `prefix`: Adds a prefix to a string.
+- `postfix`: Adds a postfix to a string.

 #### Decimal Transformers